mmistakes/minimal-mistakes/_posts/cryptocurrency-and-the-blockchain/2022-02-09-notes-on-avax-subnet.md

 ---
-title: " Notes Avalanche's Subnets"
+title: " Notes on Avalanche's Subnets"
 layout: single
 categories:
   - "cryptocurrency_and_the_blockchain"